 - Genogram.
 The genogram was first developed and popularized in clinical settings by Monica McGoldrick and Randy Gerson.
 The genogram (pronounced: jen-uh-gram) lets the worker and family members quickly identify and understand patterns in the family history.
 The genogram is a tool that helps map out relationships and traits in the family.
 There are many books on this topic as well as many websites.
 Genograms can vary significantly and are only limited by your imagination.
 Most genograms include basic information about number of families, number of children of each family, birth order, and deaths.
 Some genograms also include information on disorders running in the family, such as alcoholism, depression, diseases, alliances, and living situations.
-Basic Genogram components can be accessed on the GenoPro website. - Ecomaps.
+Basic Genogram components can be accessed on the GenoPro website.
+Beginning mid-2021, Virginia's automated child welfare information system will include the ability to complete and maintain a genogram within the electronic system. - Ecomaps.
 An Ecomap is a pictorial representation of a family's connections to persons and/or systems in their environment.
-It can illustrate three separate dimensions for each connection: - o The STRENGTH of the connection (Weak; tenuous/uncertain; Strong). - The IMPACT of the connection (none; draining resources or energy; providing resources or energy). - The QUALITY of the connection (Stressful; Not stressful).
+It can illustrate three separate dimensions for each connection: - The STRENGTH of the connection (Weak; tenuous/uncertain; Strong). - o The IMPACT of the connection (none; draining resources or energy; providing resources or energy). - o The QUALITY of the connection (Stressful; Not stressful).